prasanna7401/CIS-Benchmarks-AutoRemediation-in-AWS-Organization/README.md

 ### 4.1.
 Enable AWS Config

-To allow Security Hub to get its findings, we need to enable AWS Config in each region of all organization member accounts.
-For this, we use a CloudFormation template.
-The implementation steps are as follows,
+> To allow Security Hub to get its findings, we need to enable AWS Config in each region of all organization member accounts.

 1. In the Organization’s CloudFormation StackSet Delegated Administrator, or the Management account, go to <code>CloudFormation > StackSets > Create StackSet</code> & upload the [Enable_AWS_Config.yaml](./Cloud_Formation_Template/Enable_AWS_Config.yml) template file.
 2. Choose the Parameters values as per your requirements.
 But let the <code>Include global resource types</code> as <code>FALSE</code>, because we don’t want AWS Config to perform redundant checks for Global resources like IAM in each region unnecessarily.